-• Appeal
+Appeal

-The student has to be shown the scores after the assessment of C1, C2, and C3.
-The student has to sign a register implying that he/she has no objection for the same.

-A student can appeal for revaluation of C4 scores within 10 days of the announcement of results.
+- The student has to be shown the scores after the assessment of C1, C2, and C3.
+The student has to sign a register implying that he/she has no objection for the same. - A student can appeal for revaluation of C4 scores within 10 days of the announcement of results.
 The Department Council will take the necessary action to address the concern of the student.
 In case, the student is still not satisfied, he/she can appeal to the Registrar (Evaluation).
 Once the student has signed the register, there will be no provision for an appeal subsequently.

-• Minor/ Major Project Evaluation
+Minor/ Major Project Evaluation

-The Guide will decide the mode of evaluating the progress of the student and the allotment of weightages to different components (C1, C2, C3).
+- The Guide will decide the mode of evaluating the progress of the student and the allotment of weightages to different components (C1, C2, C3).
 This has to be notified to the students right before the commencement of the project.
-Each component will be evaluated for 20%, and the final viva voce and report evaluation will be for 40% as C4.

-A student in the fourth semester shall register for a project work which carries 4 credits.
-Workload for project work and tutorial class is 1 hour per batch of 6 students per week for the teacher.
-The students shall do field work and library work in the remaining 3 hours per week.
-Continuous assessment criteria for project work include:
+Each component will be evaluated for 20%, and the final viva voce and report evaluation will be for 40% as C4. - A student in the fourth semester shall register for a Dissertation Work which carries 8 credits.
+Work load for Dissertation Work Tutorial class is for 2 hour per batch of 8 students per week per teacher.
+The student shall do field work and library work in the remaining 6 hours per week.
+Continuous assessment criteria for Dissertation work include:

-Component-I (C-1): Periodic Progress and Progress Reports-20 Marks Component-II (C-2): Results of Work and draft report-20 Marks
+Component-I(C 1): Periodic Progress and Progress Reports -40 Marks

+Component- II (C 2): Results of Work and Draft Report - 40 Marks

-Component-III (C-3): Final Viva-voce and Project Report Evaluation-60Marks.
+Component-III (C3): Final Viva-voce and Project Report Evaluation- 40 Marks.

-The project Reports evaluation is for 40 Marks and the Viva-voce examination is for 20 Marks
+The Project Report evaluation and the Viva -Voce examination is for 80 Marks.

 • In case a candidate secures less than 40% in C4, he/she may choose DROP/MAKE UP option.
 If he/she chooses the MAKE UP option, it has to be completed during 19-21 week of the same semester.
-If the candidate fails to secure 40% even in the MAKE UP evaluation, he/she is considered to have DROPped the course.
+If the candidate fails to secure 40% even in the MAKE UP evaluation, he/she is considered to have DROPPED the course.